 # Setting up booting with your system

 Perhaps one of the more useful features of PM2 is being able to boot up with your Operating System.
-This will ensure that your bot processes will always be started after an (unexpected) reboot (e.g. after a power outage).
+This feature will ensure that your bot processes will always be started after an (unexpected) reboot (e.g., after a power outage).

-The initial steps to run differ per OS.
-In this guide, we'll cover those for Windows and for Linux/MacOS.
+The initial steps differ per OS.
+In this guide, we'll cover those for Windows and Linux/MacOS.

 # Initial steps for Windows

 Run these from an administrative command prompt to avoid getting hit with a bunch of UAC dialogs.

 Install the pm2-windows-service (opens new window) package from npm: